HelmholtzAI-Consultants-Munich/fg-clustering/docs/source/index.rst

    curl https://sh.rustup.rs -sSf | sh

-If this does not work, please try:
+If this does not work, please try to install Cargo from source:

 .. code:: bash